-The earliest written of life accounts in Lithuania include descriptions of attempts Christianize to the region and chronicles of the Grand Duchy rulers (see History and Myth).
-The first Lithuanian language literature 16th-century includes catechisms and other religious documents (see Religion and Spirituality).
+written The earliest accounts of life in Lithuania include descriptions of attempts Christianize to the region and chronicles of the Grand Duchy rulers (see History and Myth).
+The first Lithuanian language literature includes 16th-century catechisms and other religious documents (see Religion and Spirituality).
 In the late 18th century, Kristijonas Donelaitis penned The Seasons, an epic poem depicting Lithuanians' everyday life, connection to nature, and struggle under serfdom.
 First published in its entirety in the late 19th century, the poem became a Lithuanian literature classic.